Outsourcing Case Studies: Lessons Learned From Successful and Failed Outsourcing

 2. IT and Telecom Company: Establishing a Back-office Team

-A well-known information technology (IT) and telecommunications company reached out to Unity Communications.
+A well-known information technology (IT) and telecommunications company contacted Unity Communications.
 Due to a growing customer base, the company sought help for its back-office operations.
 It was facing operational challenges, limiting the company’s efforts to acquire new customers.

 To address these challenges, Unity Communications helped them establish a back-office team consisting of three members and a project manager.
 The BPO team handled administrative tasks such as data entry, order processing, proposal creation, and overage reconciliation.